neelkhot7/parking-management-system/README.md

 Reliable Performance: With thorough testing and optimization, our system delivers reliable performance, even during peak usage.

-🔧 Installation Instructions:

-Clone the repository to your local machine.

-Ensure you have Java Development Kit (JDK) and SQLite installed.

-Open the project in your preferred Java IDE.

-Build and run the project to start using the Parking Management System.

 📖 Documentation:

 For detailed documentation on setting up and using the Parking Management System, refer to the Installation.md.